rwenzelo/BeesBeesBees-ts/README.md

   - [ ] a `giveHoney` method that subtracts `1` from that honeyBee's `honeyPot`

 #### ForagerBee
-- [ ] Create a ForagerBee class, in TypeScript style, with:
+- [ ] Create a ForagerBee class in TypeScript with:
   - [ ] the Bee superclass
   - [ ] an age property that is set to `10`
   - [ ] a `job` property that is set to `find pollen`